Last updated: 09/27/2018

 Your Cessna, Piper or any other GA aircraft might be fit for IFR and you don’t even know it.
 Europe had many different national regulations that required autopilots, DMEs, ADFs, slaved gyros and specific approvals for PBN capabilities.
 Switzerland was no exception.
 That is now all gone, thanks to Part-NCO.

 Sound decision making and common sense now step into the void of missing over-regulation.
 This blog post guides you the way, if you are unsure if your aircraft may be used under instrument flight rules.
-Please note that all of this, however, does not apply to Annex II aircraft (respectively, under the future Basic Regulation of 2018 Annex I).
+Please note that all of this, however, does not apply to Annex I aircraft (under the old Basic Regulation formerly known as Annex II).

 EU No 800/2013, or simply Part-NCO, superseded national regulations (if they existed before) and this has been a big step towards simpler and better rules for General Aviation.
 It became effective on August 25th 2016 in Switzerland and all of Europe.